What is reputation? ¶

 Earning reputation in real life requires a lot of time, money, and hard work.
 Luckily, earning reputation on the site is easy!
 There are many different ways to increase your rep.

 Reputation From Answers ¶

 Helping out other members of the community by asking and answering questions using Answers is a great way to increase your reputation.
-You can gain up to 200 reputation points from Answers every day.

 The following is a list of all the ways reputation can be earned using Answers:

 - Comment: 20

 The system takes care of making sure each person gets the correct amount of reputation, so you do not need to worry about the breakdown too much.

 Reputation From Guides ¶

 The other main way to receive bountiful reputation is through step-by-step guides.
 The more that people complete or like your guides, the more reputation you receive.
 In addition to reputation from Answers, you can also receive reputation from guides every day.